Webinar: 2023 Virtual Exchange Grant Competition (Budget and Compliance)

 11:00 am - 12:00 pm U.S. Eastern Time

-This webinar will address building a program budget using the Stevens Initiative’s template, the U.S. government uniform guidance and allowable costs, and regulations for administering a federal award.
-More information about the 2022 Virtual Exchange Grant Competition can be found here.
+This webinar addresses building a program budget using the template in the call for proposals, the U.S. government uniform guidance and allowable costs, and regulations for administering a federal award.

 Omar Alsawalha is a Finance and Operations Manager at the Stevens Initiative, where he oversees the Initiative’s financial, operational, and contractual functions.
 Omar’s areas of expertise include U.S. federal government awards, United Nations and foundations funding, and contracts and affiliation agreements with U.S. state and local governments.
 Prior to joining the Initiative, Omar served for more than six years as Finance Officer with iMMAP Inc., an international humanitarian assistance non-profit organization.
 Previously, he served as Procurement Administrator with the United Nations World Food Programme’s Regional Emergency Office, which focused on the crisis in Syria.
 Omar, originally from Jordan, holds a bachelor’s degree in accounting with a minor in commercial law.